-Generally, credit for reinsurance would not be permitted for assuming insurers domiciled in states with similar reinsurance standards or maintaining a trust if those assuming insurers are not licensed, accredited, or certified to transact insurance or reinsurance in Kansas.
-However, credit for reinsurance would be permitted if the assuming insurer, in the reinsurance agreement, agrees to submit to the jurisdiction of any court of competent jurisdiction in any state and comply with any judgments, and designates the Commissioner or a designated attorney to receive lawful process.
-These criteria for unlicensed, unaccredited, or noncertified assuming insurers would not conflict with or override the obligation of parties to a reinsurance agreement to arbitrate disputes.
+Generally, credit for reinsurance is not permitted for assuming insurers domiciled in states with similar reinsurance standards or maintaining a trust if those assuming insurers are not licensed, accredited, or certified to transact insurance or reinsurance in Kansas.
+However, credit for reinsurance is permitted if the assuming insurer, in the reinsurance agreement, agrees to submit to the jurisdiction of any court of competent jurisdiction in any state and comply with any judgments, and designates the Commissioner or a designated attorney to receive lawful process.
+These criteria for unlicensed, unaccredited, or non-certified assuming insurers will not conflict with or override the obligation of parties to a reinsurance agreement to arbitrate disputes.